 The Group Investment Committee meets at least once every quarter.
-Its role is to define the investment strategy on a Group level and to supervise the implementation of this strategy regarding the regulatory and contractual constraints.
+Its role is to define the strategic and tactical asset allocation, in line with risk appetite and risk limits.
 At local level, a designated person of SCOR Europe supervises the implementation of the investment strategy relating to the Company as well as the compliance of the portfolio positioning with the local investment guidelines.